 - Only one pull on the Speed Lacing System to get the perfect fit

-Shipping weight: 1.8 pounds
+Weight: 1.8 pounds

-- The lacing system is really easy to use – just pull the top strings and they’ll tighten all around the foot down to the toes
+- The lacing system is really easy to use

 - The heel is stiff and lacks sensitivity